 This summer, Manitoba’s healthcare system was dealt a blow when Brian Pallister’s Progressive Conservative government announced sweeping public service cuts including the shuttering of emergency rooms and liquidation of hundreds of frontline staff positions.
 The changes stem from recommendations outlined in an external ‘value-for-money’ report drafted by KPMG, an accounting firm well-known for tax shelter fraud and its role in Ontario’s sell-off of Hydro One.
 The measures will shrink the civil service by 8 percent, close four of five of Winnipeg’s QuickCare Clinics, and scuttle a $4.2 million program designed to incentivize medical students to set-up practice in rural communities.
 There are also plans to transfer outpatient adult physiotherapy services to private practitioners, and shut down a widely successful Mature Women's Clinic which provided innovative menopause care to both both low- and high-risk patients.

 Despite initially promising not to cut government spending, Pallister has displayed contempt for working Manitobans by rolling back and jeopardizing the frontline services they depend on.
-By 2020, seniors will represent nearly 18% of the province’s population.
+By 2020, seniors will represent nearly 18 percent of the province’s population.
 What impact will aging demographics have on the delivery of care?
 How will poorly resourced health infrastructure affect our most vulnerable citizens?
 Such questions must be addressed.
 Yet the government has refused to release KPMG’s healthcare review until the end of May, 2018.

 Austerity abrogates the responsibility of elected officials to adequately represent their constituents, offloading pivotal decision making to the market, or unaccountable profit-seeking institutions.